German Democratic Party: Political positions

-The program of the DDP was a synthesis of liberal and social ideas.
-Naumann attempted this fusion in the pre-war period.
+The program of the DDP was social liberalism.
 Supporters and members of the party were recruited primarily from the Bildungsbürgertum.
 It was also supported by executives and civil servants, industrialists mainly from the chemical and electrical industries and liberal Jews.
 More Jews voted for the DDP than for any other party.
 It was therefore dubbed the "party of Jews and professors".

 The DDP was divided between supporting a centralized or federal system.
 Weber and Preuß supported a centralized system and breaking up Prussia into multiple states.
 Otto Fischbeck, Conrad Haußmann, and Payer supported the continued existence of the Prussian state.

 The party was divided over changing the flag.
 Democrats in the north supported maintaining the imperial flag while those in the south supported changing it.
 The party's deputies voted 43 to 14 against the new flag.
 Bernhard Dernburg, Fischbeck, Georg Gothein, Koch-Weser, Naumann, Petersen, and Schiffer opposed changing the flag while Anton Erkelenz, Haussmann, Nuschke, Payer, and Quidde supported changing it.

 The Bavarian affiliate of the DDP, which the DVP merged into, supported anti-clericalism.

 The party never accepted the eastern boundaries of Weimar Germany.
 It supported returning the Free City of Danzig to Germany and uniting Germany and Austria into one country.
 It initially supported the League of Nations, but this waned due to rulings that did not benefit Germany.